typelevel/cats-parse/docs/src/index.md

 2. Excellent performance: should be as fast or faster than any parser combinator that has comparable scala version support.
 3. Cats friendliness: method names match cats style, and out of the box support for cats typeclasses.
 4. Precise errors: following the [Haskell Trifecta parsing library](https://hackage.haskell.org/package/trifecta), backtracking is opt-in vs opt-out.
 This design tends to make it easier to write parsers that point correctly to failure points.
-5. Safety: by introducing Parser1, a parser that must consume at least one character on success, some combinators and methods can be made safer to use and less prone to runtime errors.
+5. Safety: by separating Parser0 from Parser, a parser that may consume no input, we demand that Parser must consume at least one character on success.
+Most combinators and methods can be made safer to use and less prone to runtime errors.
 6. Stability: we are very reluctant to break compatibility between versions.
 We want to put a minimal tax on users to stay on the latest versions.

 # An Example